 It is important that before starting or continuing your social media activities you review to ensure consistent standards are upheld in the use of these vehicles.
 Intended to be a living document they will continue to evolve with community feedback.
 Be sure to check out our list of other helpful resources, including existing McGill policies and general basic tips for various platforms.

-Employees using social media
+Employees, students using social media

 We encourage you to explore ways in which social media can help you do your job.
 Even when you are personally engaging on social media, an affiliation with the University on your profile has the ability to affect the university as a whole.